Jollerprutt/proxmox-node/README.md

 Remember to hit the `Save` button at the bottom of the page.

 #### 4.4.5 Add your OpenVPN Client Server details
-Here we going to create OpenVPN clients vpngate-world and vpngate-local so have your VPN account server username and password details handy.
-Also best have your vpn server provider OVPN configuration file open in a text editor so you can copy the various certificate and key details.
-Remember the methods for this will vary across different providers but there should be a tutorial showing you how to do this somewhere out there.
+Here we going to create OpenVPN clients vpngate-world and vpngate-local.
+You will need your VPN account server username and password details and have your vpn server provider OVPN configuration file open in a text editor so you can copy various certificate and key details (cut & paste).
+Note the values for this form will vary between different VPN providers but there should be a tutorial showing your providers pfSense configuration settings on the internet somewhere.

 Now using the pfSense web interface `System` > `Cert.
 Manager` > `CAs` > `Add` to open a configuration form, then fill up the necessary fields as follows: